 When the damage is translated in real figures, fraud costs insurers some billions a year globally.
 This results in higher premiums for the policyholders whilst the fraudsters take the benefit.
 The reaction from the industry is a yearly investment in fraud detection of around £200m.

-Fraud is taken seriously
+Insurance fraud is taken seriously

 The good news here is that the battle against fraud is taken seriously.
 The insurance industry is working hard to improve on fraud detection and prevention.
 It is definitely a topic on the agenda and not underestimated.
 In this case, everything starts with awareness.
 A great number of initiatives have been launched, such as shared databases and committed task forces to increase the results.
 Police also recognizes its role so that fraudsters are not only stopped, but also caught and persecuted.